 Based on the hazard analysis and hazard assessment above, the City of Oakland has designed mitigation activities to reduce or eliminate risks to persons or property and to lessen the effects or consequences of an incident.
-These mitigation activities are detailed in the 2016 - 2021 City of LHMP.
-The 2016 - 2021 LHMP incorporates the 2016 Oakland Preliminary Resilience Assessment that was completed for the 2016 Resilient Oakland strategy.
+These mitigation activities are detailed in the 2021 - 2026 City of LHMP.